aitzaz-qadir/csci-3130-group-project/README.md

 # **CSCI 3130 - Group Project - Group 13**

-This is the main repository for the CSCI 3130 group project (Summer 2021).<br /> We will be working on creating a functional Google Chrome Extension that <br />
+This is the main repository for the CSCI 3130 group project (Summer 2021).
-allows users to scrape websites for media content and download files to <br />
-their local device.
-As extended functionality, we intend on including a <br />
-signup and login <br />
+We will be working on creating a functional Google Chrome Extension that allows users to scrape websites for media content and download files to their local device.
+As extended functionality, we intend on including a signup and login <br />

 ## Group 13 Members: